autotelicum/Smooth-CoffeeScript/literate/partial.md

 ## Test

 A couple of test cases and an example of `partial`.
-In the interactive HTML you can try substituting the number in `partial3lines` to test the other versions.
+In the interactive HTML~5~ you can try substituting the number in `partial3lines` to test the other versions.

 ~~~~ {.coffeescript}
 test = ->